Expression parsing and evaluation #

 math.evaluate([expr1, expr2, expr3, ...], scope)

 Function evaluate accepts a single expression or an array with expressions as the first argument and has an optional second argument containing a scope with variables and functions.
-The scope can be a regular JavaScript Object, or Map.
-The scope will be used to resolve symbols, and to write assigned variables or function.
+The scope can be a regular JavaScript Map (recommended), a plain JavaScript object, or any custom class that implements the Map interface with methods get, set, keys and has.
+The scope will be used to resolve symbols, and to write assigned variables and functions.

 The following code demonstrates how to evaluate expressions.